matdahl/einkaufszettel/README.md

 # Einkaufszettel

-A simple app to store your shopping lists
+A simple app for Ubuntu Touch to store your shopping lists.

+You can create different categories to sort your shopping items into different lists.

 ## License